COVID-19 – Advice to applicants

 Upon receipt of an application, it is reviewed by Panel staff to see whether it is ready to be listed for hearing or not.
 If it is ready to be listed for hearing then it will be allocated to the next available hearing date and you will be advised of that in due course.
 If it is not ready to be listed for hearing then the Panel staff will contact you and explain what additional information or documents are required.
 Incomplete applications or applications that are not yet ready to be listed for hearing will not be allocated a hearing date, nor is it possible to reserve a future hearing date for an incomplete application.

 Due to the volume of applications the Panel receives, hearings fill up quickly and the agenda is confirmed one month in advance.
-As such, applications will not be listed in the same month that they have been received.
+As such, applications will not generally be listed in the same month that they have been received.
 If you are aiming to have your application listed for a specific hearing date then it is recommended that you lodge your application VIA EMAIL ONLY no later than 6-8 weeks in advance of that hearing date.
+Please note, however, it is not possible to reserve a place on a hearing date nor is any hearing date guaranteed.

 Applicants to the Panel can request an Out-of-Session hearing at short notice if they require urgent assisted reproductive treatment for a medical reason.
 Such a request should be in writing and supported by a letter from a doctor.